 F1 Include in the output message all of the characters from the input message, starting from current cursor position, followed by an insert character.
 Syntax = F1xx where xx stands for the insert character's hex value for its ASCII code.
-Refer to the ASCII Conversion Chart (Code Page 1252), beginning on page A-3 for decimal, hex and character codes.
+Refer to the ASCII Conversion Chart (Code Page 1252) for decimal, hex and character codes.